Nolan1324/cryptopals-solves/sets/4/29/README.md

 }
 ```

 Initially I just created these as standalone functions.
-However, the next challenge had me cary out the exact same attack for a different hash algorithm, which required these exact same utility functions.
+However, the next challenge had me carry out the exact same attack for a different hash algorithm, which required these exact same utility functions.
 Creating an interface made it easy to swap between the different hash algorithms in the attack.

 `FromRegisters` just constructs a `digest` object with the registers set to the provided values.
 It also sets the `len` value on the `digest` object, since the current message length will need to be known when `Sum` is called and the hash algorithm computes the padding.